Quad Fin Setup Explained – Speed, Hold & When to Ride a Quad Setup

 • Long-term durability

-Lightweight composites may feel fast in tiny waves,
+Lightweight composites may feel fast in tiny waves, but fiberglass delivers:

 Real performance when waves matter.